-Already in ancient times philosophers imagined that there is no way of telling that the world around us is real or that other people have a mind of their own.
+Already in ancient times, philosophers imagined that there is no way of telling that the world around us is real or that other people have a mind of their own.
 Perhaps I am the only one who is real while the rest of the world is my imagination.
 This could all be a dream.
 Some major religions claim that gods created this universe and that we are like them.
-In the Bible it is written that God said: “Let us make mankind in our image, in our likeness.”
+In the Bible, it is written that God said: “Let us make mankind in our image, in our likeness.”

-For long it was impossible to clarify why this world might not be real or how the gods might have created it.
+For a long time, it was impossible to clarify why this world might not be real or how the gods might have created it.
 Recent advances in information technology have changed that.
 This universe could be a virtual reality.
 We are inclined to think that what our senses register is real, so we tend to ignore evidence to the contrary.
 For instance, you may think you see a pipe when watching an image of a pipe.
 The caption of the famous painting named The Treachery of Images of René Magritte makes you notice: this is not a pipe.

 In 1977 science fiction writer Philip K. Dick was the first to claim that we do exist in a computer-generated reality.
 This is the simulation hypothesis.
-He came to this insight after experiencing a psychosis.
+He came to this insight after experiencing psychosis.
 If he is right then his name suggests that our creators do like to joke around.
-Professor Nick Bostrom explored the probability the simulation hypothesis being true in the simulation argument.
+Professor Nick Bostrom explored the probability of the simulation hypothesis being true in the simulation argument.

 Featured image: The Treachery of Images.
 René Magritte (1928). [copyright info]